catfoolyou/Block-Bypass/README.md

 ## Icarus
 An exploit that allows you to unenroll by managing the chromebook from an arbitrary device.

-Has not yet been tested, but it should work on FCPS chromebooks, since they have cr50 chips.
+Has not yet been tested, but it should work on FCPS chromebooks, since they have Cr50 chips.

+You will need to downgrade to v127 first, using recovery images from [chrome100](https://chrome100.dev/board/dedede) (this is for `drawper` chromebooks only, `yavijo` ones have `nissa` boards)

+1) Get a USB and burn the [recovery image](https://dl.google.com/dl/edgedl/chromeos/recovery/chromeos_15917.71.0_dedede_recovery_stable-channel_mp-v50.bin.zip) onto it (link is for v127 for `dedede`)
+2) ESC + POWER + REFRESH (you MIGHT need to do this twice (idk)), then follow instructions to recover from USB.
+3) Use the v127 USB from step 1 to recover and downgrade to v127

 You will need a shim prebuild for you chromebook for this exploit (from [here?](https://dl.fanqyxl.net/ChromeOS/Prebuilts/Icarus))

-1) Burn the shim onto a usb, then boot from it
+1) Burn the shim onto a USB (find the one for your board)
+2) ESC + POWER + REFRESH, recover from USB, then boot from it
-2) Run the server on a linux pc/laptop
+3) Run the server on a linux pc/laptop ON THE SAME WIFI as the chromebook (i.e. school wifi)
-3) Connect to the wifi from your server, and the chromebook should unenroll
+4) After rebooting into ChromeOS verified mode following using an Icarus shim, do not click "continue".
+Instead, manually open the Network Configuration by clicking on the bottom-right icons which contain the time, WiFi, and Battery status.
+5) Once in Network Configuration, connect to your WiFi and enter the proxy settings.
+6) Set "Connection Type" to Manual
+7) Set the "Secure HTTP" IP address to the IP Icarus Lite gives you
+8) Set the "Secure HTTP" port to the port Icarus Lite gives you
+9) Click "Save"
+10) Resume the ChromeOS setup process as normal and Icarus Lite should unenroll you.

 Full explanation and writeup available here: https://github.com/fanqyxl/icarus?tab=readme-ov-file